Membership Leakage in Label-Only Exposures: Transfer Attack

 \subsection{Results}

-\mypara{Attack AUC Performance}\autoref{fig:adv1_auc} depicts the performance of our transfer-attack and baseline-attack.
-First, we can observe that our transfer-attack performs at least on-par with the baseline-attack.
-More encouragingly, on the CIFAR-10 and GTSRB datasets, our transfer-attack achieves better performance than the baseline-attack.
-For example, in \autoref{fig:adv1_auc} ($\model$-5, CIFAR-10), the AUC score of the transfer-attack is 0.94, while that of the baseline-attack is 0.815.
-The reason why our transfer-attack outperforms the baseline-attack on CIFAR-10 and GTSRB rather than on CIFAR-100 and Face, is that the target models trained on the first two datasets have a much lower level of overfitting, i.e., most of the non-members are correctly classified, as shown in Figure 1.
-Therefore, in this scenario, which is actually the most common scenario, our attack can still achieve excellent performance.
-The overfitting levels of each target model can be found in Appendix \autoref{table:datasetsplity}.
+\mypara{Attack AUC Performance} \autoref{fig:adv1_auc} depicts the performance of our transfer attack and baseline attack.
+First, we can observe that our transfer attack performs at least on-par with the baseline attack.
+More encouragingly, on the CIFAR-10 and GTSRB datasets, our transfer attack achieves better performance than the baseline attack.
+For example, in \autoref{fig:adv1_auc} ($\model$-5, CIFAR-10), the AUC score of the transfer attack is 0.94, while that of the baseline attack is 0.815.
+The reason why our transfer attack outperforms the baseline attack on CIFAR-10 and GTSRB rather than on CIFAR-100 and Face, is that the size of the shadow dataset for the first two datasets is relatively larger than that of the latter two, compared to the size of each dataset (see Appendix \autoref{table:datasetsplity}).
+In the next experiments, we make the same observation that a larger shadow dataset implies better attack performance.

 \mypara{Effects of the Shadow Dataset and Model} We further investigate the effects of shadow dataset size and shadow model complexity (structure and hyper-parameter) on the attack performance.
-More concretely, for the target model ($\model$-0, CIFAR-100), we vary the size of the shadow dataset $\shadowData$ from 5000 to 42000, where the target training set $\train$ is 7000.
-We also vary the complexity of the shadow model from 0.86M (number of parameters) and 26.01M (Flops, computational complexity) to 4.86M and 418.88M, where the complexity of the target model is 3.84M and 153.78M, respectively.
+More concretely, for the target model ($\model$-0, CIFAR-100), we vary the size of the shadow dataset $\shadowData$ from 5,000 to 42,000, where the target training set $\train$ is 7,000.
+We also vary the complexity of the shadow model from 0.86M (number of parameters) and 26.01M (FLOPs,\footnote{FLOPs represent the theoretical amount of floating-point arithmetic needed when feeding a sample into the model.} computational complexity) to 4.86M and 418.88M, where the complexity of the target model is 3.84M and 153.78M, respectively.
 We conduct extensive experiments to simultaneously tune these two hyper-parameters and report the results in~\autoref{fig:heatmap}.
-Through investigation, we make the following observations. \begin{itemize} \item Larger shadow dataset implies more queries to the target model which leads to better attack performance. \item The larger and more complex the shadow model is, the better attack performance can be achieved. \item Even simpler shadow models and fewer shadow datasets (bottom left part) can achieve strong attack performance. \end{itemize}
+Through investigation, we make the following observations. \begin{itemize} \item Larger shadow dataset implies more queries to the target model which leads to better attack performance. \item Even simpler shadow models and fewer shadow datasets (bottom left part) can achieve strong attack performance. \item In general, the transfer attack is robust even if the shadow model is much different from the target model. \end{itemize}